bips1996/ipl-schedule/README.md

 Enjoy you are a sudo programmer now😊

 ### Note :-
-- Do not edit anything else or the google sheet
+- Do not edit either the script or the google sheet
-- Do not delpoy the script
+- Do not delpoy the script(only run)
 - If you want any experiment clone the repo and try by yours
 - Do not give multiple runs else multiple instances will be created